Austin Traumatic Brain Injury Attorneys

-Brain injuries—whether traumatic or the result of stroke or other internal processes– are unlike any other kind of injuries.
-Every function of the human body depends to some degree on a functioning brain.
-Even mild brain injuries can have permanent impacts on the victim, while severe injuries may leave the victim virtually helpless, dependent on machines, other devices, and the care of others.
+Brain injuries—whether traumatic or the result of stroke or other internal processes—are unlike any other kind of injuries.
+Every function of the human body depends, to some degree, on a functioning brain.
+Even mild brain injuries can have permanent impacts on the victim, while severe injuries may leave the victim virtually helpless, dependent on machines, and the care of others.

 All of these consequences occur at the very time that the victim and family face loss of income, massive expenses, and a very uncertain financial and social future.
 When the injury was caused by someone else’s wrongdoing, the family also faces the additional anxiety of dealing with the legal process that has to precede any recovery of damages that may ease their problems.

 Every person who is directly affected by a traumatic brain injury (TBI) needs three things: patience, emotional support, and a good, experienced lawyer who understands both the legal process of getting compensation from the person at fault and the special problems facing the victim and family members.